What Is The Story Behind Vietnamese Coffee?

 Sweetened condensed milk is thick, so it’s usually spooned into hot coffee and stirred around until it melts and melds with the coffee.

-To make basic Vietnamese coffee, you need a French press, medium coarseness grinds (best to grind on your own), and a can of sweetened condensed milk.
+To make basic Vietnamese coffee, you need a French press, medium coarse grinds (best to grind on your own), and a can of sweetened condensed milk.

 1. Grind your coffee beans.
 If you hunt down pre-ground medium coarse coffee grinds, it’s going to take a while.
 You can use an inexpensive manual coffee grinder without investing too much in this coffee variety.